chintan322/Expanse_tracker/README.md

 ## Expanse_tracker

-An application used to track your expanse.
+An web application used to track your expanse build using React.

 ## Project Status